rolandpj1968/mam/docs/overview.md

 ### MAM Arithmetic Units

 The MAM arithmetic unit type provides support for general purpose arithmetic and bitwise computation, including 64-bit integer arithmetic, and (64-bit) double-precision IEEE 754 floating point arithmetic.
 MAM arithmetic units are responsible not only for general arithmetic and bit-wise computation, but also for the generation of data addresses used by the MAM memory units.
+It is expected that some MAM implementations will omit support for floating point operations.
+Accordingly in the formal MAM specification integer operations are defined as part of the mandatory *MAM core* specification, whereas floating point support is defined as part of an optional *MAM extension* specification.
+In the following high level overview it will be assumed that floating point support is present.

 The MAM arithmetic unit operations follow an *accumulator* model - all operations use a distinguished *accumulator* register 'A' as source operand and result target.
 Although accumulator instruction set architectures suffer some instruction-count bloat compared to, for example, typical *RISC* instruction set architectures through the need to explicitly move values into- and out of the accumulator register, this is a deliberate decision in MAM in order to allow a very compact 8-bit operation encoding.
 MAM motivates and mitigates the decision of an accumulator architecture further by providing the oportunity for substantial parallelism across multiple arithmetic units, and also provides some further mitigation as described below.